 FIBER OPTIC CENTER GLOSSARY

-There are 202 names in this directory beginning with the letter F.
+There are currently 202 names in this directory beginning with the letter F.

 A 10-MHz personal-communications-services carrier serving a basic trading area in the 1890-to-1895-MHz range paired with 1970-to-1975-MHz.